 consume(...)methods, so the result won’t be dead code.

 Even if we return the result or use a Blackhole to prevent dead code removal, the JVM might optimize the constant values.
 This reduces our code to something like this:

-Providing a state classs prevents the JVM from optimizing the constants away:
+Providing a state class prevents the JVM from optimizing the constants away:

 Every time you see a benchmark done on a developer machine, like a MacBook Pro, take it with a grain of salt.
 Developer machines behave differently, compared to production environments, depending on a multitude of parameters (e.g., VM options, CPU, memory, operating system, system settings, …).

 My Java development setup, for example, consists of multiple Docker containers on a single machine (Eclipse, MySQL, MongoDB, RabbitMQ), plus some other containers (ELK-Stack, Postgres, Killbill, MariaDB).
-They all share the same 32 GB of RAM, and 12 CPU threads.
-Production is distributed among multiple hosts, with less containers, and double the RAM and CPU threads, plus RAID 1 SSD configuration.
+They all share the same 32 GB of RAM and 12 CPU threads.
+Production is distributed among multiple hosts, with fewer containers, and double the RAM and CPU threads, plus RAID 1 SSD configuration.